How to create your own testing environment using the command line tool Vagrant

 A definition file called "Vagrantfile" will be created in the current directory.

-Now it's time to start up the virtual server.
+Now, let's finally start up the virtual server.

 $ vagrant up Bringing machine 'default' up with 'virtualbox' provider... ==> default: Importing base box 'centos70'... ==> default: Matching MAC address for NAT networking... ==> default: Setting the name of the VM: centos7_default_1455040381652_22475 ==> default: Clearing any previously set forwarded ports... ==> default: Clearing any previously set network interfaces... ==> default: Preparing network interfaces based on configuration... default: Adapter 1: nat ==> default: Forwarding ports... default: 22 => 2222 (adapter 1) ==> default: Booting VM... ==> default: Waiting for machine to boot.
 This may take a few minutes... default: SSH address: 127.0.0.1:2222 default: SSH username: vagrant default: SSH auth method: private key default: Warning: Connection timeout.
 Retrying... default: Warning: Connection timeout.
-Retrying. .. default: default: Vagrant insecure key detected.
+Retrying... default: default: Vagrant insecure key detected.
 Vagrant will automatically replace default: this with a newly generated keypair for better security. default: default: Inserting generated public key within guest... default: Removing insecure key from the guest if it's present... default: Key inserted!
 Disconnecting and reconnecting using new SSH key... ==> default: Machine booted and ready! ==> default: Checking for guest additions in VM... ==> default: Mounting shared folders... default: /vagrant => D:/system/cygwin64/home/itou/centos7

 $ vagrant ssh Last login: Sat May 30 12:27:44 2015 from 10.0.2.2 Welcome to your Vagrant-built virtual machine. [vagrant@localhost ~]$